Arematics/awiki/README.md

 You will also need to set up the Spring backend using Docker.
 The Gradle task "bootBuildImage" will generate your Docker image.

 ### Frontend
+First of all modify your [Angular Prod Environment File](awiki-frontend/src/environments/environment.prod.ts).
+You need to define your RESTful Backend Link and all the data for your keycloak client.

 Build your Angular frontend using the command "ng build --prod --output-hashing=all" and deploy it to the specified html path on your web server.

-Translated with www.DeepL.com/Translator (free version)